piyushkr22/piyushkr22/README.md

 <br>

-> **Frontend Developer with nearly 2 years of experience building scalable, user-focused web applications.
-Skilled in Java, JavaScript, React, and MySQL, with a strong background in designing responsive UIs and optimizing databases.**
+> **Software Consultant with nearly 2 years of experience building scalable, user-focused web applications.
+Skilled in Java, JavaScript, React, and MySQL, with expertise in designing responsive UIs and optimizing databases.**